bcmi/Light-A-Video/README.md

     <img src='__assets__/pipeline.png'/>
 </div>

-Light-A-Video leverages the the capabilities of image relighting models and VDM motion priors to achieve temporally consistent video relighting.
+Light-A-Video leverages the capabilities of image relighting models and VDM motion priors to achieve temporally consistent video relighting.
 By integrating the **Consistent Light Attention** to stabilize lighting source generation and employ the **Progressive Light Fusion** strategy for smooth appearance transitions.